Quality

 Our Organization

-• Health, safety, and environment: risk assessment and monitoring
+• occupational health and safety: risk assessment and monitoring

-• Sustainable development: reducing our environmental impact and promoting responsible behavior
+• sustainable development: reducing environmental impact and promoting best practices